ziap/uttt/readme.md

-# Ultimate Tic Tac Toe Remastered
+# Ultimate Tic-Tac-Toe

-A work in progress replacement for my old UTTT game.
+Ultimate Tic-Tac-Toe with AI player

 ![](logo.png)

-## What is Ultimate Tic Tac Toe
+## What is Ultimate Tic-Tac-Toe

 Basically, it's a less boring and more sophisticated version of tic-tac-toe.